 The Inversion Principle

-This mental model visualizes how failure looks like to get an idea of what requires to get there.
-By focusing on how failure looks like, Product Managers visualize what to avoid to succeed.
+This mental model visualizes how failure looks like to get an idea of what needs to happen to get there.
+By focusing on how failure looks like, Product Managers can better visualize what to avoid to succeed.

 The process of using the Inversion Principle is very simple: